 There are no Banks or ATMs here.
-The nearest one is at Khan Sahib.
+The nearest one is in Khan Sahib.

 Mechanic / Petrol Pump

 There is no gas station or mechanic at Doodhpathri.
-The nearest one is at Khan Sahib.
+The nearest one is in Khan Sahib.

 There is no hospital or medical shop here as well.
 The nearest medical assistance is either at Budgam or Khan Sahib.
 For something serious, however, you will have to rush to Srinagar.